Botany

 - Study on volatile oils isolated by steam distillation from leaves, stems, and flowers of P. foetida

-yielded oxygen-containing monoterpenes as the main constituent in the three oils, all containing linalol as major component.
+yielded oxygen-containing monoterpenes as the main constituent in the three oils, all containing linalool as major component.
 Dominant components were sulphur-containing compounds, especially in the leaf oil, most abundant of which was dimethly disulphite.
 (25)

 Parts utilized